MTayyab10/How-to-Start-a-Start-up/README.md

 The defination of idea is very broad it includes the **size and the growth** of the market.
 - The growth strategy for the company.
 - The defensibility strategy and so on...

 When you are evaluting an idea you need to think through all these things, not just the product.
 If it works out you are going to work for **10 Years** So its worth some real upfront time to think there's a long term value in the defensibilty of busines.

 Even though plans themselves are worthless the **exercise of planning** is really valuable and totally missing in most start-ups.
 Long term thinking is so important in startups, that is huge advantage if you do it.

 **Remember:**

         The idea will expand and become more ambitious you go.
 You certainly don't need to figured out in a path from here to the world donmination.

-You are thinking through ideas another thing that we see young founders get wrong all the time is that someday you need to build business that's difficult to replicate ( important to remember it )
+You are thinking through ideas another thing that we see young founders get wrong all the time is that someday you need to build business that's difficult to replicate ( important to remember it ).

-If you have several ideas that all seem pretty good work on the one which you often think about it **TIP**
+If you have several ideas that all seem pretty good work on the one which you often think about it.

+**TIP**
    Most founders that they wish they have waited to start a start-up until they came up with an idea they really loved.
    Another way to looking this is that the best companies are almost always mission oriented.